Have you ever tried seasonal productiveness?

 What to avoid:

-- Don’t rush into anything or try too many things at a time.
-If you do, you won’t recognize which technique improved the final result the most.
+- Don’t rush into anything or try too many things at a time, or you won’t recognize which technique improved the final result the most.

 Summer — The season of perfectionism